 - Baby is really below the breast with their nose touching the nipple and chin touching the breast.

-- At the moment baby opens wide reaching for the nipple, you bring them closer to you (and to your breast).
+- At the moment the baby opens wide reaching for the nipple, you bring them closer to you (and to your breast).

 - It does not matter if it LOOKS like a perfect latch as long as you feel discomfort or pain – it is not a perfect latch.
-Seek for more skilled help if you do not get one and all your complaints are not addressed.
+Seek skilled help if you do not get one and all your complaints are not addressed.

 If you require urgent help with breastfeeding: